-This explains why nursing students may not become formally accredited safety representatives.
+This explains why nursing students may not become formally accredited health and safety representatives.
 The RCN has the right to have as many representatives as it feels it reasonably needs.
 Guidelines suggest this depends on the:

 - total number employed

 - variety of occupations

 - size of workplace and number of sites

-- · shift systems
+- shift systems

-- · degree of work hazards.
+- degree of work hazards.

-As a safety representative you determine your areas of responsibility, and can include more than one part of the workplace if appropriate.
+As a health and safety representative you determine your areas of responsibility, and can include more than one part of the workplace if appropriate.
 You can visit any part of the workplace where members work or go in the course of their jobs.

-Regulation 4 - Functions of safety representatives
+Regulation 4 - Functions of health and safety representatives

-Regulation 4(1) states that the functions of safety representatives are to:
+Regulation 4(1) states that the functions of health and safety representatives are to:

-- investigate potential hazards and dangerous occurrences in the workplace - whether or not employees draw them to the attention of the representative - and to examine the causes of accidents - investigate complaints by any employee whom they represent that relate to the employee's health, safety or welfare at work - take complaints and other health and safety problems to the employer - carry out inspections of the workplace (see regulations 5, 6, and 7 below) - represent their employees' interests in consultations with the HSE inspectors and any other enforcing authority - receive information from HSE inspectors - · attend meetings of safety committees.
+- investigate potential hazards and dangerous occurrences in the workplace whether or not employees draw them to the attention of the representative - and to examine the causes of accidents - investigate complaints by any employee whom they represent that relate to the employee's health, safety or welfare at work

+- take complaints and other health and safety problems to the employer - carry out inspections of the workplace (see regulations 5, 6, and 7) - represent their employees' interests in consultations with the Health and Safety Executive/Health and Safety Executive Northern Ireland (HSE/HSENI) inspectors and any other enforcing authority - receive information from HSE/HSENI inspectors - attend meetings of health and safety committees.